 This holistic orchard management apprenticeship is an 8-month, professional training opportunity targeted at beginning agrarians committed to a life and career at the intersection of conservation and regenerative agriculture.
 The apprenticeship includes hands-on experience in all aspects of running a successful tree nursery, including the following:

 - 1. Basic soil science geared toward healthy, productive soils and high-yielding plants;

-- 2. Recognizing the difference between beneficial plants and weeds, and between insects and pests;
+- 2. Recognizing the difference between beneficial plants and weeds, and between beneficial insects and pests;

 - 3. Planting bareroot trees in fabric root bags